graphitemaster/neothyne/docs/SCRIPTING.md

 a = b + c(print or io.write)('done')
 ```

-These sorts of problems do not happen in Neo which requires all statements be terminated
+These sorts of problems do not happen in Neo which requires all statements to be terminated
 with a semicolon.
 ```
 statement; // semicolon keeps grammatical ambiguities from occuring